 Condoms and contraception

 Regardless of what contraception you use, you'll also need to use condoms to protect yourself from sexually transmitted infections (STIs) if you're not in an exclusive relationship where both of you have been tested.
 Condoms are available free from contraception and sexual health clinics, as well as some GPs' surgeries.

 Many areas also have a C-Card scheme for under-25s, making access to sexual health advice and free condoms even easier.
 You can register for a C-Card at most student health services or sexual health clinics, and then collect the condoms you want from various distribution points including pharmacies.
 Some services also provide free condoms online or by post.

 There are no prescription charges in Scotland, Wales or Northern Ireland, but in England the full charge is £8.60.
-Being a student doesn’t automatically entitle you to free prescriptions, but you may be able to access them free or at a reduced rate through the NHS Low Income Scheme.
+Being a student doesn’t automatically entitle you to free prescriptions, but one student health benefit is that you may be able to access them for free or at a reduced rate through the NHS Low Income Scheme.

 You need to fill in an HC1 form, which you can get from the NHS Business Services Authority, students' union advice centres, and NHS hospitals as well as some pharmacies, dentists, opticians or GPs’ surgeries.